NanoTcodes/Shopping-Website/README.md

 - Clone this repo using.
   `git clone https://github.com/riddhi5474/Shopping-Website.git`

-- run `manage.py` file in the root of this directory.
+- run `manage.py` file present in the root of this directory.

 - Open a web browser and navigate to `http://localhost:5000` to access the administration interface.